zachflower/flower.codes/http/uses.md

 ## Hardware

-### Furniture
+### Desk

-- Husky Adjustable Height Work Table (46-inch)
+- Husky Adjustable Height Work Table - Convertible standing desks are expensive, but you know what's not _quite_ so expensive?
+This guy.
-- VIVO Keyboard Tray (Large)
+- VIVO Keyboard Tray - The black metal matches the aesthetic of the Husky work table and keeps the desktop free of clutter.
-- AKRacing Core Series EX Gaming Chair
+- AKRacing Core Series EX Gaming Chair - In 2020, I started experiencing severe neck pain and numbness in my shoulder that turned out to be caused by a slipped disc (fun).
+This chair provides surprisingly good back and head support for the price, and gives me somewhere to lean back when my spine needs a break.
-- Topo Comfort Mat
+- Topo Comfort Mat -  When my desk is in a standing position, this mat keeps me moving and helps reduce fatigue in my legs and feet.

 ### Computers

-- MacBook Pro (Retina, 15-inch, Mid 2012) running macOS
+- MacBook Pro (Retina, 15-inch, Mid 2012) running macOS - I've had this laptop for nearly a decade now, and to be honest I can't ever see myself upgrading.
-- Custom Desktop Computer running Windows 10
+- Custom Desktop Computer running Windows 10 - This is my daily driver.
+While Windows has its drawbacks, I enjoy the versatility it brings thanks to WSL2.
-- Dell Inspiron 2200 running Fedora Core 4
+- Dell Inspiron 2200 running Fedora Core 4 - Released in 2005, this laptop is my "not dead yet" box.
+It's my go-to Gopher machine, and has a bunch of obsolete browsers installed on it so I can make sure my website works _everywhen_.
 - Apple iPad (7th Generation) in a [Logitech Slim Folio](https://amzn.com/B07YFFKH27) keyboard case

 ### Peripherals